-Labels on library materials may be viewpoint-neutral directional aids designed to save the time of users, or they may be attempts to prejudice or discourage users or restrict their access to materials.
-When labeling is an attempt to prejudice attitudes, it is a censor’s tool.
-The American Library Association opposes labeling as a means of predisposing people’s attitudes toward library materials.
+Viewpoint-neutral directional labels are a convenience designed to save time.
+These are different in intent from attempts to prejudice or discourage users or restrict their access to resources.
+Labeling as an attempt to prejudice attitudes is a censor’s tool.
+The American Library Association opposes labeling as a means of predisposing people’s attitudes toward library resources.

-Prejudicial labels are designed to restrict access, based on a value judgment that the content, language, or themes of the material, or the background or views of the creator(s) of the material, render it inappropriate or offensive for all or certain groups of users.
-The prejudicial label is used to warn, discourage, or prohibit users or certain groups of users from accessing the material.
+Prejudicial labels are designed to restrict access, based on a value judgment that the content, language, or themes of the resource, or the background or views of the creator(s) of the resource, render it inappropriate or offensive for all or certain groups of users.
+The prejudicial label is used to warn, discourage, or prohibit users or certain groups of users from accessing the resource.
 Such labels sometimes are used to place materials in restricted locations where access depends on staff intervention.

-Viewpoint-neutral directional aids facilitate access by making it easier for users to locate materials.
-The materials are housed on open shelves and are equally accessible to all users, who may choose to consult or ignore the directional aids at their own discretion.
+Viewpoint-neutral directional aids facilitate access by making it easier for users to locate resources.
+Users may choose to consult or ignore the directional aids at their own discretion.

 Directional aids can have the effect of prejudicial labels when their implementation becomes proscriptive rather than descriptive.
 When directional aids are used to forbid access or to suggest moral or doctrinal endorsement, the effect is the same as prejudicial labeling.

 Libraries sometimes acquire resources that include ratings as part of their packaging.
-Librarians should not endorse the inclusion of such rating systems; however, removing or destroying the ratings—if placed there by, or with permission of, the copyright holder—could constitute expurgation.
+Librarians should not endorse the inclusion of such rating systems; however, removing or destroying the ratings—if placed there by, or with permission of, the copyright holder—could constitute expurgation (see “Expurgation of Library Materials: An Interpretation of the Library Bill of Rights”).
 In addition, the inclusion of ratings on bibliographic records in library catalogs is a violation of the Library Bill of Rights.

 Prejudicial labeling and ratings presuppose the existence of individuals or groups with wisdom to determine by authority what is appropriate or inappropriate for others.
 They presuppose that individuals must be directed in making up their minds about the ideas they examine.
+The fact that libraries do not advocate or use proscriptive labels and rating systems does not preclude them from answering questions about them.
 The American Library Association affirms the rights of individuals to form their own opinions about resources they choose to read or view.